 return {result: value} // value === 'world'

-You can also save and retrieve multiple keys and values - a slightly more complex example:
+You can save and retrieve multiple keys and values at once:

 const store = StoreClient('your secret here');